pentagonxyz/xyk-amm-move/README.md

-# Aubrium: An Constant Product AMM on Sui and Aptos
+Constant Product AMM on Sui and Aptos

-Aubrium is a constant product (XY=K) AMM (like Uniswap V2) built in Sui Move and Aptos Move for swapping `coin`s.
+Constant product (XY=K) AMM (like Uniswap V2) built in Sui Move and Aptos Move for swapping `coin`s.

 ## Sui: Public Functions